Enter your keyword

 At the end of the analysis is Lurse’s own certification: all companies that are below the tolerance threshold of 5 percent can secure a Pay Equity Seal, valid for two years from the date of issue.

-In December 2022, a new EU directive was adopted that aims to reduce the gender pay gap.
+In June 2023, a new EU directive aimed at reducing the gender pay gap came into force.
 It provides for binding measures on pay transparency and makes it easier for those affected to go to court, for example by shifting the burden of proof in favor of employees.
 Among other things, reporting on the gender pay gap will also become mandatory: employers with at least 100 employees are to publish information on the pay gap between female and male employees.
+The frequency of reporting and the due date of the first report will depend on the size of the company.
+For example, the first obligatory data report for companies with more than 250 employees is due in 2027, for the 2026 reporting year.
 You can read more about the planned wage transparency measures here.

 If you want to be perceived as a fair and attractive employer, you shouldn’t wait to react to new legislation.
 Assessing whether there is pay equity in your own company and how it can be established, if it is not, is a matter of corporate hygiene.